Feeding & Swallowing

 Fees & Rebates

 Please contact the clinic for the Schedule of Fees.
-Fees are payable on the day of service by cash or credit-card.
-Credit-card payment facilities are available.
-EFTPOS, credit-card and HICAPS payment facilities are available (HICAPS only available in Eltham rooms).
-Cancellation fees may apply if less than 24 hours notice is provided for a cancelled appointment.
+Fees are payable on the day of service by EFTPOS or credit-card.
+We do accept cash (exact amount only) but do not carry change or cash on premises.
+HICAPS payment and Medicare processing facilities are available (HICAPS available in Eltham and Heidelberg rooms only).
+Cancellation fees may apply if less than 48 hours’ notice is provided for a cancelled appointment.

 Private Health Fund Rebates: Babble & Munch Speech Pathology is registered with private health insurance providers.
 Please speak to your private health insurer to determine whether you are eligible for speech pathology rebates.

 Medicare Rebates: Babble & Munch Speech Pathology is a registered provider with Medicare.
-Medicare rebates may be available for some children under the Chronic Disease Management Program (formally the Enhanced Primary Care plan) and the Better Start for Children with Disabilities Program.
-Medicare rebates are able to be processed during the session at the time of payment.
-Please speak to your GP or paediatrician for more information.
-Information for GPs on the Chronic Disease Management Program is available from Speech Pathology Australia.
+Medicare rebates may be available for some children under the Chronic Disease Management Program (formally the Enhanced Primary Care plan).
+Medicare rebates can be processed at time of payment.
+Please speak to your GP for more information.

-NDIS funding: Babble & Munch Speech Pathology can only accept NDIS funds when a child’s NDIS funding is ‘self-managed’ by the family, as we are not registered as an NDIS provider.
-Payment from the family is required on the day of service and families will be responsible for claiming back funds from NDIS using the NDIS processes for self-managed participants
+NDIS funding: Babble & Munch Speech Pathology can only accept NDIS self-managed funding, as we are not registered as an NDIS provider.
+Payment from the family is required on the day of service and families will be responsible for claiming back funds from NDIS using the NDIS processes for self-managed participants.